|Tues, May 26||Wed, May 27||Thurs, May 28||Fri, May 29||Sat, May 30|

 - Ocean Suds II Laundromat (18675 Coastal Highway)

 Things to do.
-Basically, I know these have been done, ask for details.
+Ask for details.

 - Fishing Trip (on a boat!)